2026 Jubilarians

-Jubilee is the name given to the anniversary year of a sister’s entrance into religious life.
-See below for biographies of all our sisters who are celebrating Jubilee in 2025.
+Jubilee is the name given to the anniversary of a sister’s entrance into religious life.
+See below to learn more about our sisters who are celebrating Jubilee this year.

 80 Years